pondrejk/dizzer/outline.md

 Defining Big Data
 - Ontological charcteristics of BD
 - Other accounts on BD
+- Spatial big data in general

-Some Impacts of Data Abundance
+- Some Impacts of Data Abundance
   - on science, society, business, etc.

-Cartographic theory vs. BD
+Making sense of Big Data
 - Spatial attributes of BD
-- Tackling velocity, extensionality and scalability
-- Tackling volume and exhaustivity
-- Tackling resolution, indexicality and ratioality
+- Visual analytics and knowledge discovery

-Cartographic system for BD visualization
+- Cartographic agenda
-- Aims and properties
+- Objections

+Dealing with volume: (exhaustivity, indexicality, scalability, extensionality)
-- Functionality
+- avoiding aggregation
-- Technical aspects, frotend/backend tooling
-- Usability aspects, analytic features, interaction
+- study of hexbin aggregation
+- an aside on UX, dealing with density in ux controls
+- an aside on web graphics technologies, vector tiles and mapbox
+- a discussion of figure vs groud

-Case study 1
+- Case study - urban recommendation system

+Dealing with velocity:
+- time depictions in cartography
-Case study 2
+- Case study - traffic trough the pandemic

+Future trajectories:
+- ml? mocking

 Discussion & Conclusion